f1zm0/Hypervim/README.md

 - installing Packer and the required plugins
 - Creating a `hvim` launcher so you can run `hvim` for `Hypervim`, and keep `nvim` command for Neovim with standard or current config

+> **Note**
-> IMPORTANT NOTE: Hypervim is alpha software.
+> Hypervim is alpha software.
 I'll do my best to keep the main branch as stable as possible and the documentation up-to-date, but this may not always be guaranteed at this stage.

 ## ⌨️ Keymaps